Donna Rozar: Political career

 Aside from AIDS awareness, Rozar became an outspoken supporter of pro-life causes, which led her into Republican Party politics in Wisconsin in the 1990s.

 Rozar first ran for elected office in 1994, when she challenged 20-year incumbent Democratic state representative Donald W. Hasenohrl for his seat in the Wisconsin State Assembly.
 Hasenohrl prevailed in the general election, but the margin—667 votes—was his closest contest since 1978.

-Less than four months later, in February 1995, Rozar jumped into another campaign, running in the special election in the 24th state senate district to replace state senator David Helbach, who resigned unexpectedly at the beginning of the 1995–1996 session.
+Less than four months later, in February 1995, Rozar jumped into another campaign, running in the special election in the 24th State Senate district to replace state senator David Helbach, who resigned unexpectedly at the beginning of the 1995–1996 term.
 Again, Rozar was defeated, taking just 43% of the vote in the May 1995 special election.

 In 1996, Rozar made another attempt at elected office, once again challenging state representative Donald Hasenohrl in the 70th assembly district.
 In November, Rozar fell short again, this time winning just 39% of the vote.

 After 1996, Rozar took a brief pause from seeking elected office, but remained active politically as an officer in the Republican Party of Wood County and as president of the Marshfield Woman's Club.
 Additionally, Rozar served on state and local commissions by appointment.
 Governor Tommy Thompson appointed her to the state Examining Board of Architects, Landscape Architects, Professional Geologists, Professional Engineers, Designers, and Land Surveyors in 1996; the Marshfield City Council appointed her to the local Cable Committee in 1997.
 She also became associated with a local organization known as People Interested in Clean Air, which pressed the city of Marshfield for a ban on smoking in restaurants.

 In April 2000, Rozar achieved her first elected office when she was elected to the Wood County Board of Supervisors, though she did not face an opponent in the race.
 A month later, at the Republican congressional district caucuses, Rozar was elected as a delegate supporting George W. Bush for the 2000 Republican National Convention.
 Rozar ran for a seat on the Marshfield Common Council in 2001, but fell 100 votes short of her opponent.